jbyrneie/mobx-react-demo/README.md

 # A demo App written in React/Mobx/Material UI
 This repo is a simple App written in React, Mobx and Material UI.

+A few things to note
+- there is very little CSS in the App
+- components and css are imported rather than included
+- webpack runs in the background and rebuilds the App in dev mode when files are changed
+- the 'npm run build' task creates a build/ folder, optimizes and minifies the code and creates one JS and CSS file for the App

 ## Components
 - ReactJS: A set of NPM packages for building User Interfaces, for details go to https://facebook.github.io/react/
 - Mobx: An NPM package that makes state management simple and scalable by transparently applying functional reactive programming (TFRP).
-In english, you create data models (Stores) for your data and you "observe" the components that use these Stores.
+In english, you create data models (Stores) for your data, make them "observable" and "inject" the the Stores into the Components in which you wish to use them.
 When a Store is updated, the "observing" components will rerender.
 For more details go to https://mobx.js.org/
 - Material UI: An NPM package of React Components that implement Google's Material Design.
 In summary its is a set of components to create Lists, Tables, Buttons, Dialogs, Grids, etc. See https://www.npmjs.com/package/material-ui and http://www.material-ui.com/#/components/app-bar (for the Components).
 Dont mix it up with https://material.io/, this is just a Google Design Site and not the implementation.

 ## Creating a React App